apache/spark/docs/sql-migration-guide.md

   - In Spark 3.1, the Parquet, ORC, Avro and JSON datasources throw the exception `org.apache.spark.sql.AnalysisException: Found duplicate column(s) in the data schema` in read if they detect duplicate names in top-level columns as well in nested structures.
 The datasources take into account the SQL config `spark.sql.caseSensitive` while detecting column name duplicates.

   - In Spark 3.1, structs and maps are wrapped by the `{}` brackets in casting them to strings.
 For instance, the `show()` action and the `CAST` expression use such brackets.
 In Spark 3.0 and earlier, the `[]` brackets are used for the same purpose.
 To restore the behavior before Spark 3.1, you can set `spark.sql.legacy.castComplexTypesToString.enabled` to `true`.

+  - In Spark 3.1, NULL elements of structures, arrays and maps are converted to "null" in casting them to strings.
+In Spark 3.0 or earlier, NULL elements are converted to empty strings.
+To restore the behavior before Spark 3.1, you can set `spark.sql.legacy.castComplexTypesToString.enabled` to `true`.

+  - In Spark 3.1, when `spark.sql.ansi.enabled` is false, Spark always returns null if the sum of decimal type column overflows.
+In Spark 3.0 or earlier, in the case, the sum of decimal type column may return null or incorrect result, or even fails at runtime (depending on the actual query plan execution).

+  - In Spark 3.1, `path` option cannot coexist when the following methods are called with path parameter(s): `DataFrameReader.load()`, `DataFrameWriter.save()`, `DataStreamReader.load()`, or `DataStreamWriter.start()`.
+In addition, `paths` option cannot coexist for `DataFrameReader.load()`.
+For example, `spark.read.format("csv").option("path", "/tmp").load("/tmp2")` or `spark.read.option("path", "/tmp").csv("/tmp2")` will throw `org.apache.spark.sql.AnalysisException`.
+In Spark version 3.0 and below, `path` option is overwritten if one path parameter is passed to above methods; `path` option is added to the overall paths if multiple path parameters are passed to `DataFrameReader.load()`.
+To restore the behavior before Spark 3.1, you can set `spark.sql.legacy.pathOptionBehavior.enabled` to `true`.

+  - In Spark 3.1, `IllegalArgumentException` is returned for the incomplete interval literals, e.g. `INTERVAL '1'`, `INTERVAL '1 DAY 2'`, which are invalid.
+In Spark 3.0, these literals result in `NULL`s.

+  - In Spark 3.1, we remove the built-in Hive 1.2.
+You need to migrate your custom SerDes to Hive 2.3.
+See [HIVE-15167](https://issues.apache.org/jira/browse/HIVE-15167) for more details.

+  - In Spark 3.1, loading and saving of timestamps from/to parquet files fails if the timestamps are before 1900-01-01 00:00:00Z, and loaded (saved) as the INT96 type.
+In Spark 3.0, the actions don't fail but might lead to shifting of the input timestamps due to rebasing from/to Julian to/from Proleptic Gregorian calendar.
+To restore the behavior before Spark 3.1, you can set `spark.sql.legacy.parquet.int96RebaseModeInRead` or/and `spark.sql.legacy.parquet.int96RebaseModeInWrite` to `LEGACY`.

+  - In Spark 3.1, the `schema_of_json` function returns the schema in the SQL format in which field names are quoted.
+In Spark 3.0, the function returns a catalog string without field quoting and in lower case.

 ## Upgrading from Spark SQL 3.0 to 3.0.1